Bailey Zimmerman: Different Night Same Rodeo (2024–present)

 On February 23, 2024, Zimmerman released "Holy Smokes" as the lead single for his second album which was previously teased through TikTok.
 It debuted and peaked at No. 54.
 Zimmerman would be featured on the soundtrack for 2024 film Twisters with his song "Hell or High Water."
 On June 17, 2024, Zimmerman created anticipation for his new track "New to Country" by teasing it on social media platforms, following its use as pre-concert hype music.
 On October 18, 2024, he released "Holding On", as another single from his sophomore record Different Night Same Rodeo.
 In January 2025, Zimmerman announced his "New To Country Tour," a 16-show summer tour across U.S. amphitheaters with Dylan Marlowe and Drew Baldridge joining him as openers.

 On February 14, 2025, BigXthaPlug shared a snippet of his country rap collaboration "All the Way" with Zimmerman through his Instagram.
 Zimmerman announced the release date for the song on March 25.
 It debuted at No. 4 on the Billboard Hot 100, giving BigXthaPlug his first top 10 hit and Zimmerman his second and highest peaking single to date.
 On April 21, he announced a duet with Luke Combs called "Backup Plan."
 They debuted the song live at the 2025 Stagecoach Festival, where they also filmed the music video.
-It debuted at No. 36.
-Zimmerman continued to tease his upcoming album by dropping the promo single "Comin' in Cold" on June 6, 2025.
+It debuted at No. 36, peaked at No. 30, and became his fifth number one on country radio.
+He announced his second album Different Night Same Rodeo on July 8, 2025, via social media and during a live performance at Spotify House during CMA Fest in Nashville.
+Zimmerman continued to tease the release by dropping promotional singles "Comin' in Cold", "Ashes" with Diplo, and "Chevy Silverado" in anticipation.
+Different Night Same Rodeo debuted at No. 12 on the Billboard 200 and No. 3 on Hot Country Albums with 31,000 units sold.